 Case No. 1.
-Healing of large uninfected horse wound with wheatgrass
+Healing of large horse wound by wheatgrass extract

-This horse suffered a large full thickness wound when skin was torn off when it ran into a wire fence.
-There has been significant healing in just 7 weeks after wheatgrass extract applied just twice weekly.
-Note how clean the wound is with no sign of infection.
+This horse suffered a large full thickness wound when it ran into a wire fence.
+However, it can be seen there was significant healing in just 7 weeks after wheatgrass extract applied to the wound just twice weekly.
+(Note the absence of infection at any stage.)

-Note at 7 weeks that the animal's hair has completely recovered over the healed area with no sign of scarring.
-This is quite unusual.
+Note that at 7 weeks, the animal's hair has completely recovered over the injured area with no sign of scarring which is unusual.

-Large open wound heals rapidly with wheatgrass extract.
-Note absence of infection, flies etc. because wheatgrass "seals" the wound surface preventing wound contamination.
-There is no sign of infection throughout the entire healing process.
-Also, note complete recovery of hair following edge of the wound as it reduces in size.
+This large open wound heals rapidly after application of wheatgrass extract.
+Note the absence of infection by flies etc. because wheatgrass "seals" the wound surface which prevents wound infection.
+Also, note the complete recovery of hair to the wound edge as it reduces in size.

-Note also, significant healing of wound and no infection at 3 weeks and complete hair regrowth with significant shrinkage of wound at 7 weeks.
+Note also, the significant healing of the wound with no infection visible at 3 weeks and hair regrowth with wound shrinkage at 7 weeks.
+By 13 weeks, the wound has completely healed as seen in these 2 photographs.

 Close up pic of equine wound at 10 WEEKS.